farshidhesami/machine_learning_01/README.md

 ## Workflows :

+- update config.yaml
+- update schema.yaml (necessary here because used for data validation component,means that the schema defined in this file is used to check the validity of data in our project)
+- update params.yaml (necessary here because this is regression model and This file is likely used to define parameters for a regression model in our project, Normally used in an elastic model, an ElasticNet regression model or similar ).
+- update the entity
+- update the configuration manager in src config
+- update the components
+- update the pipeline (refers to updating a data processing or machine learning pipeline)
+- update the main.py
+- update the app.py

 - 1- Create a template.py .( Run a "python template.py )
 - 2- Create a requirements.txt .
 - 3- Create a setup.py (Git Bash)